Neighbourhood character

-Neighbourhood character refers to the 'look and feel of an area', in particular a residential area.
+Neighborhood character refers to the 'look and feel of an area', in particular a residential area.
 It also includes the activities that occur there.
 In everyday usage, it can often be synonymous with local character, residential character, urban character and place identity, but those terms can have more specific meanings in connection with urban planning and conservation.

-The neighbourhood character ascribed to an area can be both descriptive and prescriptive, and may or may not form an explicit component of planning policy.
-However, planning policies inevitably impact upon the way a place is used and what it feels like to be there, along with a range of other social, cultural, ecological, physical and economic factors that shape human settlements.
+The neighborhood character ascribed to an area can be both descriptive and prescriptive, and may or may not form an explicit component of planning policy.
+However, planning policies inevitably impact upon the way a place is used and how it feels to be there, along with a range of other social, cultural, ecological, physical, and economic factors that shape human settlements.
 As interest in the concept of place has increased since the 1970s, urban designers and planners have accordingly become more focused on issues of character.
 The way that character is regulated varies from place to place, with some planning systems making more overt references to it than others.

+Preservation of neighborhood character is often given as a reason for opposition to development of an area.